 As well as producing our own films we consult on every aspect of ocean filming, adding creativity and ensuring optimum use of the budget.
 We can assess the feasibility of an initial idea, advise on optimum logistics for shoots, set up and direct individual shoots and whole films.
 With our vast experience and global network we are uniquely positioned to help.

 Hugh was at the BBC Natural History Unit and Silverback Films for over twenty years and is a world leader at producing and directing ocean wildlife films.
-Hugh worked on blockbuster series such as The Blue Planet, Africa and Nature’s Great Events before joining Silverback Films where he directed two episodes of The Hunt for BBC Worldwide and two episodes of Our Planet for Netflix.
-Hugh’s programmes are amongst the most memorable and dramatic films about the ocean and have won many awards, including EMMYs and BAFTAs.
-With a degree in marine biology and two decades of filming at sea Hugh has a deep understanding and passion for telling stories about the incredible wildlife in our oceans, as well as communicating the many challenges facing the health of our seas.
+Hugh worked on blockbuster series such as The Blue Planet, Africa, Nature’s Great Events and The Hunt.
+Most recently Hugh produced and directed the Coastal Seas and High Seas episodes of Our Planet for Netflix.
+With a First-Class degree in Marine Biology and two decades filming at sea Hugh has a deep understanding of the oceans and passion for telling stories about ocean wildlife, as well as the many challenges facing the health of our seas today.